 Batman Dark Prince Charming comes in a nice hardcover package – a bit small for the hardcover treatment and at a bit of a steep price point at $12.99 for what looks like a thin book.
-It doesn’t help the book comes shrink-wrapped so if you’re not in the know in having researched it, you are gambling on the quality of the book.
+It doesn’t help the book comes shrink-wrapped so if you’re not in the know in having researched it, you are gambling on the quality of the book, find out on UFABET the best online sports betting.
 Marini being the only creator listed on the front was confusing to me too, as I didn’t know who that was going in.
 The cover art really doesn’t do the story justice either, with a very un-exciting look of a Batman mid-shot pictured above.
 Not sure why they went with that as it probably harms the book sales rather than helps it.

 Enrico Marini is an Italian artist and writer who does the full duty from start to finish on the comic, as he’s done on several others published through a French press.
 It’s something we don’t see often in the comics world and so it’s intriguing by itself, but what’s inside is some beauty nearly unparalleled in comics.

 His art style is one of my favorites.
 It’s that hyper-detailed pencil-to-colors look where you don’t get the broad strokes of the ink covering up the original drawings save for where the artist chooses to for the art’s sake.
 I personally think it makes for a very fresh looking quality.
 It’s one Tomas Giorello used on the first 3 issues of X-O Manowar, another Italian artist, and I wonder if their styles come from their training over there.
 Either way, once I saw the art, I was immediately in for this book.
 Even if the story was non-existent in this book, I would have probably liked to flip through the panels just to get a glimpse at Marini’s drawings.
 They’re that good.